Skip to main content

 • Value the fund’s assets at market value every year.

-The ATO have a detailed section describing all of the responsibilities you have as a trustee of an SMSF – click here to view.
+The ATO has detailed information describing all of the responsibilities you have as a trustee of an SMSF Click here to view them.

 Possible issues to consider

-Before establishing an SMSF, you should consider the "cons" alongside the "pros".
+Before deciding whether or not to establish an SMSF, you should consider the 'cons' alongside the 'pros'.
 You can get help from a financial adviser to make this assessment but note that a recent report by the corporate regulator, ASIC (Report 824), highlighted significant concerns about the quality of advice people receive when setting up SMSFs.

-• Insurance issues: You will not have access to insurance through Group life insurance policies held by many APRA-regulated funds (sometimes with limited or no underwriting, for eligible members).
-This means you’ll have to organise your own ‘individual’ insurance policy, if you need insurance cover in your SMSF.
-Insurance cover through a Group insurance policy maybe cheaper and easier to obtain than through an individual insurance (depending on your circumstances such as your age, medical history etc).
+• Insurance issues: You will not have access to insurance through group life insurance policies held by many APRA-regulated funds (sometimes with limited or no underwriting, for eligible members).
+This means you’ll have to organise your own individual insurance policy.
+Insurance cover through a group insurance policy may be cheaper and easier to obtain than through an individual policy (depending on circumstances such as your age, medical history etc).

 Running your own super fund is not free – an SMSF involves set-up costs and accounting, auditing and other fees (such as legal fees) borne by you and other members of the SMSF (if any).
 Unlike Vision Super, where we use our scale to help keep costs low for all members, the size of an SMSF means the impact of running costs may be significant.